jsericksk/rgba-color-generator/README.md

-# rgba-color-generator
+Simple RGBA color generator with output in HEX format.

-Simple color RGBA generator in JavaScript.
+See how it works: https://jsericksk.github.io/rgba-color-generator